-PHYS U7710X Graduate Physics Laboratory 45 hours; 2 credits Advanced experimental work in one or more fields of physics.
+PHYS 7650X Physics and Society 45 hours; 3 credits Technical quantitative study of topics related to society such as Gini Coefficients, tipping points, climate sensitivity, demographic distribution, frequency of extreme events; nuclear energy, prospects in fission and fusion; environmental problems; renewable energy sources, such as solar and wind power, energy storage.
+Prerequisites: Good standing in the Physics Master's program or permission of the chairperson.
+45 hours; 2 credits Advanced experimental work in one or more fields of physics.
 Planning experiments.
 Design and construction of apparatus.
 Evaluation of experimental results in the fields of optics and X rays, electronics, atomic and nuclear physics.
 Students may take this course twice but may not repeat topics.
 (Not open to students who have completed the same topic in Physics U772X.)
-PHYS 7750X Introductory Laboratory Research Intended for students who want to explore the feasibility of different research problems before choosing a thesis topic.
+PHYS 7750X Introductory Laboratory Research 30 hours; 2 credits Intended for students who want to explore the feasibility of different research problems before choosing a thesis topic.
 Prerequisite: permission of the deputy chairperson.